open-rmf/rmf_simulation/rmf_robot_sim_common/QUALITY_DECLARATION.md

-This document is a declaration of software quality for the `rmf_gazebo_plugins` package, based on the guidelines in [REP-2004](https://www.ros.org/reps/rep-2004.html).
+This document is a declaration of software quality for the `rmf_robot_sim_common` package, based on the guidelines in [REP-2004](https://www.ros.org/reps/rep-2004.html).

 # `rmf_gazebo_plugins` Quality Declaration